 Are There Any Universal Orlando Ticket Deals?

 Discounted Universal Orlando theme park tickets are available online when purchased in advance of your trip and are usually the best deal.
 Florida residents can obtain special pricing on tickets and annual passes.

 Occasionally, there are special promotions available through partnerships with Universal Orlando and various merchants (e.g., Coca Cola).
 Look for them to be well advertised and available to the general public.Continue to 2 of 11 below.

 Universal Studios Orlando

 The motion picture and television theme park built with Steven Spielberg as the creative consultant opened in 1990.
 Its state-of-the-art rides, shows, and attractions allow visitors to "ride the movies!"
-As of August 2017, some of Universal Studios' rides and attractions include the following.
+Some of Universal Studios' rides and attractions include the following.

 Continue to 3 of 11 below.